Home » Gift Guide » Gifts for Holidays » Christmas » The Nativity of Jesus: History, Meaning, and Christmas Traditions

 Children look forward to this holiday with great excitement, as their wishes often come true through the magic of Santa Claus and thoughtful gifts.
 Christmas also carries a universal message of peace: “Glory to God in the highest – Peace to men on earth.”
 This is the song sung by angels announcing the Nativity of Jesus—the birth of the Savior—emphasizing a spirit of goodwill and sharing with those in need, whether they are lonely, elderly, or in ill health.

 Today, Christmas remains a time when Christians honor the Nativity of Jesus with the Nativity of the Lord Jesus Catholic church and ceremonies.
-However, Christmas is now embraced globally as a time to come together with friends and family, exchange gifts, decorate with Nativity Scenes of Jesus and Christmas wishes, and celebrate the season’s warmth and joy.
+However, Christmas is now embraced globally as a time to come together with friends and family, exchange gifts, decorate with Nativity Scenes of Jesus Garden Flag and Christmas wishes, and celebrate the season’s warmth and joy.

 Christmas Celebrate